Magik (album series)

 Magik is the title given to a trance mix-compilation series by Tiësto.
-The series, which has had seven installments starting in 1997 and ending in 2001, has been released by Tiësto on Black Hole Recordings.
-Tiësto released his own Artist Profile Series DJ Mix in 2000 with Magik Four: A New Adventure; Black Hole CD 07 is the only CD which is also released in the Artist Profile Series, after the four first Magik CDs were re-released in 2000 with new artwork.
-The sleeves on the first copies were replaced because of unauthorized use of Patrick Woodroffe's artwork.
+The series, which comprises seven installments starting in 1997 and ending in 2001, was released by Tiësto on Black Hole Recordings.
+Each CD is a live turntable mix.
+Magik Four: A New Adventure (Black Hole CD 07) is the only CD that was also released in the Artist Profile Series.
+The first four Magik CDs were re-released in 2000 with new sleeves due to the unauthorized use of Patrick Woodroffe's artwork in the original releases.

 Installments

 There have been seven installments in the Magik series.